malijs/mali/API.md

 <a name="request" id="request" data-id="request"></a>

 ### Request
-Mali Request class that encasulates the request of a call.
+Mali Request class that encapsulates the request of a call.
 Clients to not create this.
 Mali does it for us.

 **Kind**: global class